Comparison15 min read

 • IoT

-Design teams and their companies across different industries use ProtoPie daily—next to their UI design tool Figma—for all kinds of prototyping.
-Some of these leading companies are Microsoft, BMW, Headspace, Snap, and Electronic Arts.
+Design teams and their companies across different industries use ProtoPie daily—next to their UI design tool Figma—for all kinds of high-fidelity prototyping.
+Some of these leading companies are Meta, Microsoft, Zillow, Mercedes-Benz, Gojek, and Flipkart.

 When should you use ProtoPie for prototyping?